IEEE SAM 2022 logo

 Non-Coherent Source Localization with Distributed Sensor Arrays

-Zhengyu Wan (University of Sheffield, United Kingdom (Great Britain)); Wei Liu (Queen Mary University of London, United Kingdom (Great Britain)); Peter Willett (University of Connecticut, USA)
+Zhengyu Wan (University of Sheffield, United Kingdom (Great Britain)); Wei Liu (The Hong Kong Polytechnic University, Hong Kong); Peter Willett (University of Connecticut, USA)

 Bias Reduced Semidefinite Relaxation Method for AOA Object Localization in 3-D